NeuralClothSim: Neural Deformation Fields Meet the Thin Shell Theory: Additional Comparisons

 Our comparison deviates from the literature, as the primary reason for using different spatio-temporal resolutions is to adjust runtime and memory usage.
 For example, the recent method of~\cite{zhang2022progressive} produces artefact-free previewing geometries (at various approximation levels) by biasing their solutions with shell forces and energies evaluated on the finest-level model.
 This approach offers a trade-off between runtime \textit{vs} resolution while maintaining simulation consistency.
 In contrast, with NeuralClothSim, simulation is consistent at arbitrary resolutions at any moment during the NDF training, which, we believe, is still beneficial for many downstream tasks.
-Of course, ARCSim and DiffCloth also support very high resolutions and small temporal step sizes, which eventually enables browsing the simulations at different frame rates and mesh resolutions (while maintaining mesh consistency across the levels); however, at the cost of high memory consumption.
-Moreover, in their case, methods for inverse problems that estimate the simulation parameters from simulated states cannot use adaptive (\textit{e.g.,} coarse-to-fine and importance) sampling.
+Of course, ARCSim and DiffCloth also support very high resolutions, which eventually enables browsing the simulations at different mesh resolutions (while maintaining mesh consistency across the levels); however, at the cost of high memory consumption.
+Moreover, in their case, methods for inverse problems that estimate the simulation parameters from simulated states cannot use adaptive, \eg, coarse-to-fine and importance sampling.
 In contrast, our continuous formulation offers clear advantages in this regard.